 Or do we?
 Could we not correctly assume that longtime chain smokers may develop lung cancer or heart disease as a direct result of choosing to smoke all those years?
 How about alcoholics who court cirrhosis during decades of deliberate liver abuse?
 Tobacco-chewing baseball players with oral cancers?

 On the other hand, consider people like my strong and healthy maternal Baba (grandmother to my non-Ukrainian heart sisters out there).
-She lived well into her 90s, outliving three husbands, in spite of spending her entire life eating the traditional sky-high-fat trinity of Ukrainian mainstays: bacon, butter and sour cream – and lots of it! – a regimen that cardiologists might insist should have fatally clogged every one of her coronary arteries decades earlier.
+She lived well into her 90s, outliving three husbands, in spite of spending her entire life eating the traditional sky-high-fat trinity of Ukrainian mainstays (bacon, butter, sour cream) – a regimen that cardiologists might insist should have fatally clogged every one of her coronary arteries decades earlier.

 Perhaps my Baba was quite unlike her puzzling fellow Slavs in Russia, whose very low LDL (bad) cholesterol readings are nonetheless associated with very high rates of heart disease, as are many other Eastern European citizens: Bulgarians, Latvians, Belarussians.